 - During the interviews with faculty, the Panel learned that the College doesn't have enough number of technicians to support laboratory work due to budget limitations and it was clear to the Panel that the College is aware of this lack.
-The Panel was informed during interviews and the on-site campus tour that a laboratory technician had been laid off due to budgetary restrictions and that the whole College has only 10 technicians and four demonstrators, who cannot sufficiently fulfil the needs of all programmes and students of the College.
+The Panel was informed during interviews and the tour visit that a laboratory technician had been laid off due to budgetary restriction and that the whole College has only 10 technicians and four demonstrators, who cannot sufficiently fulfil the needs of all programmes and students of the College.
 This is in addition to the lack of administrative staff to serve the Department.
-Therefore, the Panel recommends that the College should urgently develop and implement a plan to recruit more laboratory technicians and staff to assist with the administrative work at the Department. - The Students Rights Regulations define a student rights charter and describe the university's available facilities, resources, guidance, and care.
+Therefore, the Panel recommends that the College should urgently develop and implement a plan to recruit more laboratory technicians and staff to assist with the administrative work at the Department and provide students with the needed support. - The Students Rights Regulations define a student rights charter and describe the university's available facilities, resources, guidance, and care.
 At the beginning of each academic year, newly admitted students are provided with two induction days that are organized by the Deanship of Students Affairs at the institutional level and the College of Engineering.
 The SER did not provide information about career guidance services; however, the Panel was informed during the interviews that the departmental Industrial Training Coordinator, who is also a member of the College of Engineering Industrial Training Committee, prepares students and counsels them on different matters, such as career opportunities, job searching, ethical responsibility, and success strategies. - As per the evidence provided, each student is assigned an academic advisor to monitor his/her academic progress and achievements.
 Students with special needs are also supported through their academic advisors in conjunction with the Guidance and Counseling Department of the Deanship of Students Affairs.
 The advisor has access to all pertinent information, such as registered courses, transcript, and grade point average.

 Students are considered 'at risk' if their CGPA is below 2.30.
 In such cases, students are required to meet more often with their academic advisors who follow-up their progress with the course instructors.
-According to the Annual SER, in the academic year 2021-2022, around 7.7% of the students were at risk of academic failure.
-However, the Panel discussions with students during the interviews indicated that some students rarely meet or interact with their academic advisor.
+According to the Annual SER, in the fall semester of 2021-2022, around 46 students (12.5%) were at risk (under probation).
+However, during the virtual interviews, the Panel noticed that some students rarely meet or interact with their academic advisor.
 The Panel advises the College to encourage academic advisors to engage with students at least once per semester.

-• Surveys are used to assess the students' satisfaction with the provided support services.
+• Surveys are used to assess students' satisfaction with the provided support services.
 The results of these surveys show that students are generally satisfied and are benefiting from the different support services provided by the College and the University.